psu13/mutable-hakyll/posts/measurement.md

 Whenever we measure a quantum system we always get one definite answer, and if we measure the system again in the same way, we get the same single answer again.

-This rule, is, of course, the famous "collapse of the wave function", and with the background that I have made you slog through it should really be bothering you now.
+This rule, is, of course, the (in)famous "collapse of the wave function", and with the background that I have made you slog through it should really be bothering you now.

 Recall that until now all of quantum mechanics has been simple, continuous, and most of